ramakrishnanhulk20/Cerebrum/README.md

 ## Overview

-Cerebrum is a privacy-preserving healthcare data platform built on Ethereum using Zama's fhEVM.
-The platform empowers patients to maintain full ownership of their health data while creating a sustainable marketplace where researchers can access encrypted medical information and lenders can assess health creditworthiness without compromising privacy.
+Cerebrum is a privacy-first healthcare data marketplace built on **Ethereum** with **Zama's FHEVM**.
+Using Fully Homomorphic Encryption and **instant User Decryption** (0–2 seconds via EIP-712 signatures), the platform enables:

+- **Patients** to own, control, and monetize their encrypted health data
+- **Researchers** to access encrypted medical records with automatic permission grants (no patient re-signing)
+- **Lenders** to verify health creditworthiness through encrypted TRUE/FALSE checks (never seeing actual scores)

+All health data remains **encrypted on-chain at all times**—computations happen on ciphertext, and decryption is instant when authorized.

 ### The Problem